odx-2020/SoyySauce/README.md

 2. Click 'Get Input Field' to selecting payload.

 ## Disclaimer
-Soyy Sauce is for educational purposes only and should not be used to cause damage directly or indirectly.
+Soyy Sauce is for educational purposes only and should not be used to cause damage to any individual, company and organization directly or indirectly.